Billy Corgan: Involvement with sports

-Corgan is a keen supporter of the Chicago Cubs, and an occasional commentator on the team for WXRT DJ Lin Brehmer.
+Corgan is an avid fan of the Chicago Cubs; he was also an occasional commentator on the team for late WXRT DJ Lin Brehmer.
 He has appeared at many Cubs games, occasionally throwing the ceremonial first pitch or singing "Take Me Out to the Ballgame".
 He is also a fan of the Chicago Bulls, Chicago Blackhawks and Chicago Bears, and became personal friends with Dennis Rodman and Chris Chelios.
 He is an avid professional wrestling fan, and appeared at an ECW event wielding an acoustic guitar as a weapon.
 In 2008, the Pumpkins song "Doomsday Clock" was used by ROH for promotional videos.
 On April 26, 2010, Corgan appeared on the SIRIUS Satellite Radio program Right After Wrestling with Arda Ocal to discuss his love for wrestling and the importance of unique theme songs for characters.
 On August 26, 2010, he took part in a storyline with AAA during a concert for MTV World Stage.
 As far as other entertainment, Corgan once commented that all he watches on TV are "sports and the Three Stooges".
-In March 2008, he was spotted in the crowd at the final day of the cricket test match between New Zealand and England.
+In March 2008, he was spotted in the crowd at the final day of a cricket test match between New Zealand and England.

 Spiritual beliefs

-Corgan accepts some elements of Catholicism, Buddhism and Ken Wilber's spiritual ideas.
+Corgan accepts some elements of Catholicism, Buddhism, and Ken Wilber's spiritual ideas.
 In 2009, he launched Everything From Here to There, an interfaith website that is devoted to "Mind-Body-Soul" integration.
 He mentions praying each morning and night to be able to see through Jesus Christ's eyes and feel with his heart.
 An analysis of the symbolism of Corgan's lyrics considered the blend of beliefs he has cited in various interviews, which include ideas about religion, multiple dimensions, and psychic phenomena.
-In an interview on the Howard Stern Show, Corgan claimed to have once had an encounter with a person who had the ability to shapeshift.
+In an interview on the Howard Stern Show, Corgan said he had an encounter with a person who had the ability to shapeshift.